Scientific Name

 Hardiness: High summer temperatures are not a problem, but low winter temperatures can damage or kill your plant.
 E. abdelkuri can withstand temperatures as low as 35 to 50 °F (1.7 to 10 °C), USDA hardiness zones 10b to 11b.

-Fertilizing: Plants in a pot need regular feeding.
-Apply a balanced fertilizer in a 10-10-10 NPK formulation, diluted to 1/4 strength once a week during the growing season.
+Fertilizing: Potted plants need regular feeding.
+Apply a balanced fertilizer in a 10-10-10 NPK formulation diluted to 1/4 strength weekly during the growing season.

-Repotting: E. abdelkuri will benefit from repotting, but it does not need to be repotted every year.
+Repotting: E. abdelkuri will benefit from repotting, but it does not need to be repotted yearly.
 When your plant is outgrowing its pot, it is time to repot it in a larger pot and give it a fresh potting mix.
 The repotting is best done in early spring, at the beginning of the growing season.
 Wear gloves, protective clothing, and appropriate eye protection when repotting this succulent.

 Learn more at How to Grow and Care for Euphorbia.